knmcguire/knmcguire.github.io/docs/blog/posts/robbie_dog.md

-*At ERF they kept on talking about a humanoid robotic strategy, but how about their companions huh?
+*At the European Robotics Forum they kept on talking about a humanoid robotic development strategy, but how about their companions huh!?
 They needs some love and attention too!*

 *Enjoy!*